Thomas White (cricketer, born c. 1740)

-Thomas "Daddy" White (c.
-1740, probably in Surrey - 28 July 1831, Reigate) was a noted English cricketer.
+Thomas 'Daddy' White (c.
+1740, probably in Surrey - 28 July 1831, Reigate) was an English cricketer who regularly played in historically important matches through the 1760s and 1770s.
+(Note: Any match listed in the ACS' Important Match Guide (1981) is historically important, and therefore of the highest standard, whether or not a scorecard might exist.
+The same applies to numerous matches discovered by researchers since 1981.
+For further information, see First-class cricket.)
+Details of his early career are largely unknown, and he retired in 1779.
+He is known to have appeared frequently for Surrey and England since recorded scorecards first became commonplace in 1772.
+A top-class player, he was a genuine all-rounder who was successful as both a batsman and a change bowler—his handedness and bowling style are unknown.

-White played in the 1760s and 1770s; details of his early career are largely unknown but he retired in 1779.
-He is known to have appeared frequently for Surrey and All-England since recorded scorecards first became commonplace in 1772.
-He was a genuine all-rounder who was successful as both a batsman and a change bowler.
+Career

-While playing he lived at Reigate in Surrey.
-There has been some confusion in various accounts between him and the similarly named Shock White of Brentford in Middlesex.
-The main cause of this confusion was the wide bat controversy which took place on 23–24 September 1771, when, "...one White of Reigate" tried to use a bat that was fully as wide as the wicket itself.
+While playing, White lived at Reigate in Surrey.
+There has been confusion in some accounts, mainly that of John Nyren, between Thomas White himself and Shock White of Brentford, in Middlesex.
+The main cause of this confusion may have been the 'wide bat controversy', wherein, as John Nyren put it: '...a player, named White, of Ryegate (sic)...' tried to use a bat that was fully as wide as the wicket itself.

-The incident occurred when White was playing for Chertsey versus Hambledon at Laleham Burway.
-The Hambledon players not unreasonably objected and a formal protest was made by Thomas Brett, as Hambledon's opening bowler; this was signed by himself, his captain Richard Nyren and master batsman John Small.
-The incident brought about a change in the 1774 version of the Laws of Cricket wherein the maximum width of the bat was set at four and one quarter inches.
+According to Nyren

-White may have done this with the intention of seeking an unfair advantage or merely as a prank, or possibly even to force the issue in order to get the Laws changed.
-Straight bats had replaced the old hockey stick shape a few years earlier (in response to bowlers pitching instead of rolling the ball as formerly) and the width issue may have been rankling.
-His motive remains a mystery but the Hambledon objection has been preserved by Marylebone Cricket Club (MCC).
-The Laws were formally changed in 1774.
+The earliest reference to White is in fact his part in the 'wide bat controversy'; there is no mention of him in sources before 1771, when he was about 31 years old.
+Elsewhere in his book, Nyren includes White among the best four bowlers who played against Hambledon in the 1770s—the others were Lumpy Stevens, John Frame, and John Wood.
+Nyren described White as: